quieoo/lmpthash/README.md

 ./build/hidpu learnedtable <config_path>
 ```

-### HiDPU with Reconstruction and Multi-threads Support
+### HiDPU with Reconstruction and Multi-threads
 Run the following command to build and test HiDPU on given trace file:
 ```
 ./build/hidpu lmpthash <num_threads> <if_reconstruction> <config_path>
 ```

+Among these parameters, `num_threads` is the number of concurrent threads to run the queries, `if_reconstruction` is a flag to indicate whether to do `LocalReconstruction` during the query, if so the value should be `1`, otherwise `0`.

 ### Scalability Test
 In this test, we extend the original trace with a given `scale_factor` while maintaineing the same access pattern.
 We use the extended trace to build the index, and report the index size.